timberkerkvliet/single-sign-on/README.md

 ### Kata

-* Part 1: Test-drive a fake implementation of `AuthenticationService` that we can use as test double (an implementation that satisfies the behaviour, but does not do any I/O).
+* Part 1: Test-drive a fake implementation of `AuthenticationService` that we can use as test double for our services (an implementation that satisfies the behaviour, but does not do any I/O).
 * Part 2: Write a (more) realistic implementation against the same tests (you can use file storage, sqllite, ...).
 Do you need additional tests?